Historical Ordnance Survey Maps

 Exceptions and peculiarities

 In the majority of cases, smaller divisions fit neatly into larger - a number of townlands are grouped together to form a civil parish; a number of parishes are grouped together to form barony and so on.
-However, there are some instances where this is not the case:
+However, this is not always the case: